Existence and uniqueness of dynamic evolutions for a one-dimensional debonding model with damping: Evolution of the debonding front

-It is well known that Cauchy problem \eqref{counterex} admits infinity solutions, for instance two of them are $\ell(t)=\ell_0$ and $\ell(t)=\frac{t^2}{4}+\ell_0$; so coupled problem \eqref{coupledv} admits infinity solutions as well.
+It is well known that Cauchy problem \eqref{counterex} admits infinitely many solutions, for instance two of them are $\ell(t)=\ell_0$ and $\ell(t)=\frac{t^2}{4}+\ell_0$; so coupled problem \eqref{coupledv} admits infinitely many solutions as well.
 If instead $\kappa$ is neither right continuous, we can have no solutions to the coupled problem: under the previous assumptions consider $\kappa(x)=1/6$ if $x=\ell_0$ and $\kappa(x)=1/2$ otherwise, then (for $T$ small enough) the equation for $\ell$ reads as

 Since there are no Lipschitz solutions of \eqref{impossible} satisfying $\ell(0)=\ell_0$ we get that the coupled problem possesses no solutions as well.
 This second example can be also adapted to the case of a piecewise constant and left continuous toughness, choosing properly the initial data $u_0$ and $u_1$. \end{rmk} \begin{rmk}[\textbf{Adding a forcing term}] Following the same presentation of the paper one can also cover the case in which in the model an external force $f$ is present, namely when the equation for the vertical displacement $u$ is